-Are you separating from the armed services or have you recently separated, but you don’t have a post-military job lined up yet?
-You might be able to receive unemployment benefits to help keep you afloat until you are able to land a job.
+Are you separating from the armed services, or have you recently separated and don’t have a post-military job lined up yet?
+You might be eligible to receive unemployment benefits to help keep you afloat until you can land a job.

-Typically, the amount of unemployment that you would receive is based on taxable income prior to separation.
-For instance — according to the Missouri Department of Labor Unemployment Benefit Calculator — if you earned $27,000 in the year prior to your application, you would receive an estimated $270 weekly.
+For instance — according to the Missouri Department of Labor Unemployment Benefit Calculator — if you earned $27,000 in the year before your application, you would receive an estimated $320 weekly.

-To talk with a Veterans United loan specialist about how unemployment impacts your ability to purchase a home, call 855-870-8845 or get started online today.
+To talk with a Veterans United VA Loan Expert about how unemployment impacts your ability to purchase a home, call 855-870-8845.